 After endless hints, rumors, and reports, Microsoft finally unveiled its vision for the future of dual-screen devices.
 It’s called Windows 10 X, and it’s the software that runs Microsoft’s new platform for devices with two screens.

 Windows 10 X is designed to take advantage of a device like the Surface Neo and the newly teased Surface phones, while also balancing its functionality as a proper Windows 10 device.
-These dual-screen devices don’t have physical keyboards attached, so
+These dual-screen devices don’t have physical keyboards attached, so Windows 10 X has to make up for that with a more helpful virtual keyboard.

 If you want a keyboard, though, don’t fret too much.
 You can still attach a physical keyboard, and Microsoft showed such an accessory available for the Surface Neo.
 It’s a clever incarnation of an external keyboard that can be positioned at different points on the device.
 Its position changes how the device works, either enabling a portion of the screen for using apps, enabling a touchscreen, or other features.